 Live theater enthusiasts will find no shortage of quality entertainment options in The Last Frontier.
 From performing arts centers, to theater companies that have been putting on productions for the community for decades, the theater landscape is vast and diverse in Alaska.
-Following are just nine of the best live theater options Alaska has to offer.
+Following are just eight of the best live theater options Alaska has to offer.

 This Anchorage landmark has been bringing people together for the purpose of seeing good theater for over a quarter of a century.
 You'll see everything from national acts to performances by talented local groups here.

 Consistently voted the best live theatre in Anchorage, Cyrano's Theatre Company thrills audiences with everything from classic Shakespeare to original plays.
 Everyone involved is a resident of Alaska, and it's been a goal of this nonprofit theatre group to nurture talented artists since 1995.

 Founded in 1979, Juneau's Perseverance Theatre is Alaska's largest professional theatre.
 Although Perseverance Theatre puts on plays of all kinds, its primary focus is plays celebrating Alaskan culture and themes.

 Organized by volunteers dedicated to bringing quality theatre to Alaska's Matanuska Valley, Valley Performing Arts has been entertaining audiences since 1976.
 Valley Performing Arts also summer programs in theatre arts for local youth from seven through 17.

 Founded in 1963 as a children’s' theatre and named after one of the original players, Fairbanks locals just call it The Riverfront Theatre.
 The all-volunteer Fairbanks Drama Association puts on six productions each year and hosts a theatre training program during summer for children and young people.